Fanchengyan/data-downloader/README.md

     the folder to store output files.
 Default current folder.
 file_names: iterator
     iterator contains names of files.
-Leaving it None if you want the program to parse them from website. file_names can cantain the absolute paths if folder is None.
+Leaving it None if you want the program to parse them from website. file_names can contain the absolute paths if folder is None.
 limit: int
     the number of files downloading simultaneously
 desc: str